michaelBelsanti/dotfiles/README.md

 # Warning

-These dotfiles are made only for myself, but I include this README in case anyone else wants to try them.
-Many things in these may not work out of the box for you, such as my polybar script since it uses monitor names.
-Use at your own risk.
+These dotfiles are made for my setup and will need configuring for any other.
+Make sure to read through the i3, polybar, picom, and zsh configs, as these will depend on your setup and which tools you use.